Frequently Asked Questions

 Tip: Subscribe to real-time threat intelligence feeds and implement threat hunting playbooks based on MITRE ATT&CK techniques.

-Learn more: Immediate Threat Intelligence from Cymulate
+Learn more: Exposure Validation from Cymulate

 4. Regularly Validate Security Controls with Automated Testing